LeMagnifiq/Bike-Demand-Prediction/README.md

 ## Model Performance

 The best performing model was Gradient Boosting Regressor with a mean squared error of 5.80 on the test data after hyperparameter tuning.

----

-Remember, a good README file typically includes:

-- The project's name and a brief description
-- Installation instructions
-- A concise explanation of how to use the project
-- Information on how to contribute or get help with the project
-- Licensing information
-- Acknowledgments, if applicable